whippingdot/whippingdot/README.md

 ## Ya BOI
 Lol this is the template repl gave me.
 I am a gamer/coder, who does good in school.
 Very good at Math and smart.
 YEEEET.
 Check me out at [my website](https://sanjaay.weebly.com) (which i don't update)

+Star 🌟 this repo if you liked it and fork 🍴 this repo if you want to create it yourself.
+Change the name to your name and you are set.